aeroheim/pictualizer-SDL/README.md

 # What is Pictualizer?

 Pictualizer is a desktop music player & visualizer with a heavy focus on aesthetics.
-See the video below:
+It is currently NOT cross-platform and supports Windows systems only.

 [![pictualizer-pre-alpha-1-preview](http://i.imgur.com/bQjwcje.png?1)](https://www.youtube.com/watch?v=gLzC5bHHBgw "pictualizer-pre-alpha-1-preview")